Died on This Day (17-May)

 ![]() |

-Jorge Rafael Videla | Jorge Rafael Videla Redondo was a military officer and dictator, General Commander of the Army, member of the Military Junta, and de facto President of Argentina from March 29, 1976 to March 29, 1981. | President of Argentina | 87 | 7 |
+Jorge Rafael Videla | Jorge Rafael Videla was an Argentine military officer and dictator, Commander in Chief of the Army, member of the Military Junta, and de facto President of Argentina from 29 March 1976 to 29 March 1981. | President of Argentina | 87 | 7 |

 ![]() |

-Harmon Killebrew | Harmon Clayton Killebrew Jr. , nicknamed ’The Killer’ and ’Hammerin' Harmon’, was an American professional baseball first baseman, third baseman, and left fielder. | Baseball player | 74 | 9 |
+Harmon Killebrew | Harmon Clayton Killebrew Jr. , nicknamed "The Killer" and "Hammerin' Harmon", was an American professional baseball first baseman, third baseman, and left fielder. | Baseball player | 74 | 9 |

 ![]() |

-Frank Gorshin | Frank John Gorshin Jr. was an American character actor, impressionist, and comedian. | Actor/comedian | 72 | 15 |
+Frank Gorshin | Frank John Gorshin Jr. was an American actor, comedian and impressionist. | Actor/comedian | 72 | 15 |

 ![]() |

-Donald Coggan | Frederick Donald Coggan, Baron Coggan, was the 101st Archbishop of Canterbury from 1974 to 1980. | Archbishop of Canterbury | 90 | 20 |
+Donald Coggan | Frederick Donald Coggan, Baron Coggan, PC was the 101st Archbishop of Canterbury from 1974 to 1980. | Archbishop of Canterbury | 90 | 20 |

 ![]() |

-Manuel Anatol | Manuel Anatol Aristegi was a naturalized French professional football player. | Naturalized French football player | 87 | 30 |
+Manuel Anatol | Manuel Anatol Aristegi was a naturalized French professional footballer and athlete. | Naturalized French football player | 87 | 30 |

 ![]() |